sancarn/awesome-vba/README.md

 This is a curated list of Libraries and Resources for both VBA and VB6.

 Because of the nature of VBA, many libraries do not work on all Operating Systems, in all Office Applications or on all architectures(x64/x86), therefore we use symbology.
-[Read more about this here.](#symbology).
+[Read more about this here](#symbology).

 ## Contents